LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Method

 \section{Method}

 Here, we outline our strategy for selecting data to effectively enhance the large language model's performance during the reinforcement learning (RL) post-training phase.
 We begin by defining the data selection problem (Section~\ref{sec:pro_def}).
-Next, we discuss data influence estimation via gradient alignment (Section~\ref{sec:data_influ_est}) and improving gradient alignment with data learnability (Section~\ref{sec:grad_align}), which provide methods to assess the utility of data pairs.
+Next, we discuss data influence estimation via gradient alignment (Section~\ref{sec:data_influ_est}) and improving gradient alignment with data learnability (Section~\ref{sec:grad_align}), which provides a way to assess the utility of data pairs.
 Finally, we present a comprehensive overview of our data selection method (Section~\ref{sec:data_selec_overall}).